gruntwork-io/docs/docs/2.0/docs/library/architecture/opentofu-terraform-compatibility.md

 All code in the Gruntwork IaC Library is compatible with:

 - All versions of [OpenTofu](https://opentofu.org/)
-- HashiCorp Terraform versions up to and including v1.5.7.
+- HashiCorp Terraform versions up to and including v1.5.7

-## Reason for the Split
+## Reason for the split

 For additional context, refer to the blog post [The Future of Terraform Must Be Open](https://blog.gruntwork.io/the-future-of-terraform-must-be-open-ab0b9ba65bca).

-## What is notable about HashiCorp Terraform v1.5.7?
+## What's special about HashiCorp Terraform v1.5.7?

 Version 1.5.7 is the final release of HashiCorp Terraform, licensed under the MPLv2 open-source license.
-Versions up to and including v1.5.7 remain MPLv2 licensed and continue functioning as expected.
+Versions up to and including v1.5.7 remain MPLv2 licensed and continue to function.

 ## What if I want to use a version of Terraform above v1.5.7?

 Gruntwork advises all customers to adopt [OpenTofu](https://opentofu.org/) as a "drop-in" replacement for HashiCorp Terraform.
-Future development will prioritize OpenTofu releases.
-Gruntwork will ensure compatibility and provide full support for issues encountered with its modules and OpenTofu.
+We will prioritize development of OpenTofu releases, test for compatibility, and provide full support for any issues related to our modules and OpenTofu.

 ## As a user of the Gruntwork IaC Library, do I need to make changes?